What to Do When You Can’t Afford Home Repairs and Need Help

 6. Look for local home improvement financing programs

 Home improvement stores such as Home Depot or Lowe’s have different financing options available for tackling home repairs.
 In both stores, once you are approved for a line of credit, you will receive a credit card to be used there.
-Each store has a variable interest rate, and the amount of credit available is typically determined by your credit score.
+Each store has a variable interest rate, and the amount of credit available typically is determined by your credit score.

 Sometimes they will offer promotions and incentives such as 0% interest for six months.
 This option typically works best if you intend to pay off the balance within the set time frame to avoid high interest.